sailpoint-oss/golang-sdk/api_v2025/docs/Methods/CertificationCampaignFiltersAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    limit := 250 # int32 | Max number of results to return.
+    limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) start := 0 # int32 | Start/Offset into the full result set.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) start := 0 // int32 | Start/Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Start/Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) includeSystemFilters := true # bool | If this is true, the API includes system filters in the count and results.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) includeSystemFilters := true // bool | If this is true, the API includes system filters in the count and results.
 Otherwise it excludes them.
 If no value is provided, the default is true.  (optional) (default to true) # bool | If this is true, the API includes system filters in the count and results.
 Otherwise it excludes them.
 If no value is provided, the default is true.  (optional) (default to true)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..CertificationCampaignFiltersAPI.ListCampaignFilters(context.Background()).Limit(limit).Start(start).IncludeSystemFilters(includeSystemFilters).Execute()
+  resp, r, err := apiClient.V2025.CertificationCampaignFiltersAPI.ListCampaignFilters(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.CertificationCampaignFiltersAPI.ListCampaignFilters(context.Background()).Limit(limit).Start(start).IncludeSystemFilters(includeSystemFilters).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `CertificationCampaignFiltersAPI.ListCampaignFilters``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)